maximus-brown/maximus-brown.github.io/_posts/2021-07-22-Discord-Communities-Would-Not-Be-The-Same-Without-Crypto-Artists-Like-Oodon.markdown

 Twitter || [@itsoodon](https://twitter.com/itsoodon)

+Keep your eye out for an upcoming article that will be written on another amazing crypto artist [@isladiwa](https://twitter.com/isladiwa) !
+I'll be sharing more about her story and newest project called [Isladiwa](https://isladiwa.org) .

 Also, below is where you can check out what SushiBytes and Yummy Universe are up to.

 Twitter || [@Sushi_Bytes](https://twitter.com/Sushi_Bytes)